mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-dialects-postgresql-integer.markdown

 title: sqlalchemy.dialects.postgresql INTEGER code examples
 category: page
 slug: sqlalchemy-dialects-postgresql-integer-examples
-sortorder: 500031009
+sortorder: 500031010
 toc: False
 sidebartitle: sqlalchemy.dialects.postgresql INTEGER
-meta: Python example code for the INTEGER class from the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.
+meta: Python example code for the INTEGER constant from the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.

-INTEGER is a class within the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.
+INTEGER is a constant within the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.

 ## Example 1 from alembic